deniseegohh/webtest/README.md

 2. The file is sent to the VirusTotal API for scanning.
 3. The API processes the file and returns the results.
 4. The scan results are displayed on the webpage in a user-friendly format.
+5. Include a button where the GenAI can elaborate on the scan results to a lay end user.

 ---